Simón Bolívar International Airport (Colombia): Viva Air Colombia Hub (2018-2019)

 In May 2018, Viva Air Colombia announced the opening of its third operational base in Santa Marta airport, which began in October 2018 and became the first airline to operate as a hub in the airport.
 The new hub provided connections to destinations such as Bucaramanga, Pereira & San Andrés, ended at the beginning of 2019.
-In August 2018, Viva Air Colombia announced an international route to Miami from Santa Marta airport, which started on 18 December 2018, the destination ended in April 2019.
+In August 2018, Viva Air Colombia announced an international route to Miami from Santa Marta airport, which started on 18 December 2018.
+The route ended in April 2019.

 Facilities

 The airport has a new medical health care facility for primary services, a new check-in area, airline offices, a new food square, renovated restrooms, and indoor ATMs.
-Avianca, LATAM Colombia, Ultra Air, and Wingo are the only commercial carriers that operate passenger flights in this airport.
+Avianca, Jetsmart Colombia, LATAM Colombia, and Wingo are the only commercial carriers that operate domestic passenger flights and Copa Airlines as the only international airline in the airport.
 The airport resides at an elevation of 22 ft above mean sea level.
 It has one runway designated 01/19 with an asphalt surface measuring 1700 × 40 m.

 The Santa Marta VOR/DME (Ident: STA) is located 9.7 nmi south of the airport.

 Renovation and expansion

+2015 - 2018

 The airport facilities were outdated and insufficient for the recent increase of tourism in Santa Marta, which had between 1.5 million and 1.7 million domestic passengers in 2016 and 2017.
 Renovation of the airport facilities began on 2 February 2015.
 The project investment had an investment of more than 109,500 million COP (US$37 million, approximately) and it took 36 months (3 years) to be completely expanded and renovated.

 This renovation comprises the expansion of the new terminal building from 6271 m2 to 15413 m2 with a spacious check-in area with 24 counters and capacity to serve up to 2.6 million passengers per year.

 The parking lot was increased from 2070 m2 to 5742 m2, and has parking for 33 taxis and 7 minibuses.
 The underground parking lot has space for 170 cars and 44 motorcycles, five baggage carousels, and new air-conditioning systems.

 The apron area went from 19396 m2 to 30702 m2, with five glass-walled jet bridges capable of taking Airbus A318, A319, A320, Embraer 170, Embraer 190, Boeing 737 and 767 aircraft.

 The new control tower is 22.6 m high with eight floors and independent access.
 It has operated since 31 May 2016.

 The renovation and expansion of the airport were completed in February 2018.